 The V&A’s Mary Quant exhibition is a trip down memory lane for women of a certain age.
-As a pre-teen in the early 70s, the cachet of Mary Quant’s clothes said everything about modern style: they were youthful, irreverent and fun.
+As a pre-teen in the early 70s, the cachet of Mary Quant said everything about modern style: the clothes were youthful, irreverent and fun.
 By the late 60s, Quant had started to think about a make-up range because, as she said: “now that the clothes were different, the face was wrong.”

 The launch, in 1966, was a seismic shift in the finished look of make-up which morphed from thick, pancake foundation, red lips, minimally detailed eyes and drawn on brows, to 60s minimal foundation, pale lips, heavily lined, shaded and lashed eyes, with thinly plucked brows.